Paying Your Lawyer

 When you decide to retain me to represent you in your family law matters, which always involves signing a Retainer Agreement, a monetary retainer (initial deposit) is required.
 The amount of the retainer will depend on the complexity of your family law matter.
 The purpose of the retainer is to guarantee the payment of my fees, and to pay the costs that I have to cover on your behalf (lawyers refer to these costs as disbursements), such as court fees and server fees.

 I also offer a range of services based on a flat-rate basis:

-1. Uncontested divorce: $1400 plus HST inclusive of disbursements.
+1. Uncontested divorce: $1900.00 - inclusive of all court fees and HST.
 Extra fee may be chargeable if the opposing party resides outside of the GTA area or the Court having the jurisdiction to make the Divorce Order is outside of the GTA area.

-3. Separation Agreement: from $2500.
-This price covers the costs of drafting the separation agreement only.
+3. Separation Agreement: from $2750.
+This price covers the costs of drafting the basic separation agreement only.
 Per hour rate will apply to negotiating terms of the separation agreement.